Pop Across the Pond: Girls Weekend in London, England

 Buckingham Palace

 Continue 20 minutes down Piccadilly Street and through Green Park to reach the London residence and administrative headquarters of United Kingdom monarchs: Buckingham Palace.
-A sustaining symbol of British aristocracy after originally being built for the Duke of Buckingham in 1703, Buckingham Palace is one of the most visited and recognized attractions in London.
+A sustaining symbol of British aristocracy after originally built for the Duke of Buckingham in 1703, Buckingham Palace is one of the most visited and recognized attractions in London.

 -